filip-ljubotina/BenchLinesArchive/README.md

 ## License

-SPCD3 is distributed under the MIT License.
+This project is distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.